Kalyn’s Lake Powell Fish Marinade

 How can you keep fish from sticking to the grill?

-Brush the second side with oil when you put fish on the grill.
-Let fish cook 2-3 minutes without touching it, then lift the edge of a piece to see if you have nice grill marks and if the fish lifts easily.
+- Let fish cook 2-3 minutes without touching it, then lift the edge of a piece to see if you have nice grill marks and if the fish lifts easily.
 That’s when you know it’s ready to rotate.
-Rotate to the opposite to cook 2-3 minutes going the other angle on the grill grates to make grill marks.
-Then carefully turn, using a Fish Spatula (affiliate link) if you have one.
-Cook 3-4 minutes on second side, or until fish is firm.

 What if you don’t have an outdoor grill?

-If you don’t have an outdoor grill (or it’s not grilling weather), grilled fish like this can be cooked on a stove-top grill pan with ridges (affiliate link) or a George Foreman Grill(affiliate link) with good results.
+If you donโt have an outdoor grill (or itโs not grilling weather), grilled fish like this can be cooked on a stove-top grill pan with ridges (affiliate link) or a George Foreman Grill(affiliate link) with good results.
 Remember that the George Foreman Grill cooks both sides at once so grilling time will be a lot shorter!

 Tips for making the fish marinade and grilled fish: